captainzero93/extract-unet-safetensor/README.md

 If you encounter any issues:

-1. Ensure you have the latest versions of PyTorch and the `safetensors` library installed.
+1. Ensure you have the latest version of the `safetensors` library installed.
+2. If using CUDA, make sure you have a compatible version of PyTorch installed.
-2. Check that your input file is a valid SafeTensors file for the specified model type.
+3. Check that your input file is a valid SafeTensors file for the specified model type.
-3. Make sure you have read permissions for the input file and write permissions for the output directory.
+4. Make sure you have read permissions for the input file and write permissions for the output directory.
-4. If you're having issues with CUDA, try running with the `--use_cpu` flag to see if it resolves the problem.
+5. If you're having issues with CUDA, try running with the `--use_cpu` flag to see if it resolves the problem.
+6. If you encounter any "module not found" errors, ensure all required libraries are installed.

 ## Contributing